jpablobr/groupies-ftw/README.md

 `% appcfg.py update .`

-If this is the first app you deploy to the Google appengine just follow the prompts... and thats it!
+If this is the first app you deploy to the Google appengine just follow the prompts... and that's it!

 And visit: [http://youapp.appstore.com](#)

 ### TODOS

+* Test!
 * A full-featured shopping cart, which can facilitate the sale of CDs, shirts, other merchandise, and even music downloads.
 * Create a special "insiders" section only registered users or fan club members have access to
 * Set up a blog for band members so they can add to the blog directly without having to go through the webmaster.